Employees safely walking next to HME at West Angelas Mine

 The hourly pay gap reflects the number of women in senior roles at Rio Tinto London Limited, as evidenced by the percentage of women in roles paid in the upper quartile or middle upper quartile.

 It is worth noting that the reported level of gender pay gap is materially lower when there are equal numbers of men and women at a given level of seniority.
-For example, in middle management and middle professional roles, which are the most balanced in terms of gender representation in Rio Tinto London Limited, the mean and median Gender Pay Gap is 6% and 9% in favour of men respectively at 5 April 2023.
+For example, in middle management and middle professional roles, which are the most balanced in terms of gender representation for Rio Tinto in the UK, the mean and median Gender Pay Gap is 4% and 6% in favour of men respectively at 5 April 2024.

 Bonus pay gap (Variable pay)